- These instructions are intended for creating a MySQL database on Linux via the command line.

 CREATE DATABASE IF NOT EXISTS tutorial_database;

 The above command will only create the database tutorial_database if a database of that name does not already exist.

 To view the database you’ve created simply issue the following command:

 | tutorial_database |

 4 rows in set (0.00 sec)

 When standard uptime is not enough, you don’t have to wage war alone.
 Liquid Web’s High-Availability Databases provides the bleeding edge hardware needed for keeping your site online.
-Does significantly reducing overhead while not having to worry about managing MySQL sounds like a dream come true?
-Then check out our affordable plans!
+If using this type of setup significantly reduces overhead while not having to worry about managing MySQL sounds like a dream come true?
+Then check out our affordable plans here!